containerscrew/dotfiles/README.md

 It is my personal setup, the way I like it, with configurations that are comfortable for me, applications... etc. Use it if you want as a template, as a guide.
 I will update it as I need to add new packages, configs...etc.
 Don't use [installer.sh](./installer.sh) every time as it can break your current setup.

+And yes... all my commits in this repo you will see that they are called **Wip** 😀

 # Arch Linux installation

 The installation of Arch Linux has been carried out using [archinstall](https://wiki.archlinux.org/title/archinstall).